Prudential life insurance review and ratings 2023

 Company background

 Prudential is a Fortune 500 company that provides insurance, retirement and investment products.
-It is the fourth-largest life insurance company in the U.S., owning 5.59% market share in 2021.
-The insurer received $10,644,345,943 in premiums last year.
+It is the second-largest life insurance company in the U.S.

 Founded in Newark, New Jersey, in 1875, Prudential has become one of the world’s largest financial services companies, with $1.35 trillion of assets under management.